-How do I make a cake more moist?
+How do I make a cake moister?

 There are many ways to make a cake moister.
 One of the simplest ways is to avoid overbaking it.
-When mixing ingredients, use cake flour instead of all-purpose flour and add oil and sour cream.
+When mixing ingredients, use cake flour instead of all-purpose flour, and add oil and sour cream.
 You shouldn’t over-cream or over-mix the batter.
 Mix room temp butter with flour.

 What is a secret ingredient to moisten cakes?

-Some of the “secret ingredients” some bakers might share include room temperature butter, sour cream, yogurt, and oil.
+Some of the “secret ingredients” some bakers might share include room-temperature butter, sour cream, yogurt, and oil.

 Why is my cake hard and dry?